Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When Jayesh turned nine he finally kicked his parents the fuck out of his house.
+Freddy fazbear and his friends dont scare Jayesh.....Chuck norris beats up Freddy and his friends.

-Updated on: [15/8/2024]
+Updated on: [16/8/2024]
 <!-- #jokeEnd -->